 How Pre-Renewal Analysis Helps Employers Meet Budget Goals

 Part of the no-surprise renewal also means setting the stage with the carrier so they know exactly what we’re looking for.
 Six months prior to the benefits renewal date we let the carrier know they are on notice with their potential increase, especially if we feel it’s higher than it should be.
-At that point we start the negotiating process by letting them know what increase is fair and reasonable given the benefits plan performance over the past six months.
+At that point we start the negotiating process by letting them know what increase is fair and reasonable given the benefits plan performance.

 A little bit of negotiation and understanding of how carrier formulas work can go a long way in helping employers prepare for a no-surprise renewal.